abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

 ingress-abcdesktop   <none>   hello.ingress.gcp.pepins.net   35.190.86.108   80      3m14s
 ```

-In the example above, the ingress resource tells gce to route each HTTP request that is using the / prefix for the `hello.ingress.gcp.pepins.net` host, to the `route` backend service running on port 80.
-In other words, every time you make a call to http://hello.ingress.gcp.pepins.net/, the request and reply are served by the echo backend service running on port 80.
+In the example above, the ingress resource instructs GCE to route each HTTP request using the `/` prefix for the `hello.ingress.gcp.pepins.net` host to the `http-router` backend service running on port 80.
+In other words, every request to `http://hello.ingress.gcp.pepins.net/` is served by the `http-router` backend service on port 80.

 ## Update your DNS zone file

-We will associate your `FQDN` (Fully Qualified Domain Name) to the load-balancer's IP Address.
+We will associate your `FQDN` (Fully Qualified Domain Name) with the load balancer's IP address.

 ![cloud dne](img/cloud-dns.png)

 This screenshot describes the GCP network console.
-It shows the `Domain` informations, but you can manage your own zone file from your own registrar.
+It shows the `Domain` information.
+You can also manage your zone file from your own registrar.

 ### Create new record

-In this example, we are going to create a new record `hello.ingress` (`hello.ingress.gcp.pepins.net`) to the `A` address `35.190.86.108`.
-This IP Address is the `load-balancer` IP Address.
+In this example, we are going to create a new record `hello.ingress` (`hello.ingress.gcp.pepins.net`) pointing to the `A` address `35.190.86.108`.
+This IP address is the load balancer IP address.

 Press `Add Standard` button, to update your zone file with the new record